blanc-cake/nintendo-video-tests/README.md

 If everything went smoothly, saving your settings and preforming a connection test should prompt you to accept or deny a connection from a local IP (Choose accept), then display a connection to 'http://conntest.nintendowifi.net/' on Charles.
 If so, you should now be able to move on to the following steps.

-# Map Local and Include Requests
+# Method 1 - Map Local and Include Requests

-When set up, (do not do this yet) Nintendo Video will attempt a connection to several URLs.
+When installed and set up (do not do this yet), Nintendo Video will attempt a connection to several URLs.

 `http://pubus-p.est.c.app.nintendowifi.net/1/49/1/ESE_MD1`